 Find a quiet room in a neutral location where you won't be disturbed, away from the rest of the team.

 Meeting with the participants individually will allow them to share their side of the story with you openly and honestly.
 Use active listening skills and open questions to get to the root of the problem.
 Reflect upon and paraphrase what your team members tell you, to show that you understand their points of view.

 Be prepared to encounter a range of strong feelings, from fear and distress to anger, and even a wish for revenge.
-But avoid shutting these feelings down – this might be the first time that your team members have fully expressed what the impact of the conflict is, and it will likely give you valuable clues to its cause.
+But avoid shutting these feelings down – this might be the first time that your team members have fully expressed the impact of the conflict, and it will likely give you valuable clues to its cause.

 Then ask each person what they hope to gain from the mediation.
 Remind them that it's not about winning, but about finding a practical resolution that suits everyone who's involved.

 You may want to leave some time between individual and joint meetings, so that each participant has time to reflect on the discussion that they've had with you and to consider their position in what might be a fresh light.